 |Pride parade, abstract paintng||The source of life, abstract painting|

 Gheorghe Virtosu’s pieces prove the connection between Objective and Abstract.
 Leonardo da Vinci noted that, if our vision can grasp landscapes and faces in the accident blots, the same way it can ‘deconstruct,’ eliminate the integrity of an object’s image.
 And that purified natural form becomes the basic artistic material for the painter.
-Nevertheless, Gheorghe Virtosu doesn’t copy the natural forms but rather follows their dynamics and movement: sudden twists of the line, compositional pauses, coloristic bursts are consonant with the natural processes of birth, growth and decay.
-The abstract artist blurs the borders between ‘narrative’ and ‘non-narrative art,’ asking us “What is the reality, if not one of the most abstract things in the world?”
+Nevertheless, Gheorghe Virtosu doesn’t copy the natural forms but rather follows their dynamics and movement: sudden twists of the line, compositional pauses, coloristic bursts are consonant with the natural processes of birth, growth, and decay.
+The abstract artist blurs the borders between ‘narrative’ and ‘non-narrative art,’ asking us

 Original abstract art

 Virtosu lives and works in London, Amsterdam, Luxembourg, Miami.
-Having lived through the Cultural Revolution, the artist focuses on his knowledge experience in his artwork.
+The artist focuses on his knowledge experience in his artwork.
 He depicts social phenomena and characters in abstract style.
-The artist has developed a truly own style so his works are unique and carry the stamp of Original Abstract Art.
+The artist has developed a truly own style.
+His work is unique and carries the stamp of originality.
 His iconic painting series of Prophet Muhammad Daughters broke records in 2017 and became the highest-grossing work by a contemporary UK artist while Pride Parade masterpiece broke records in 2016 in the Netherlands.
-Most of his works are sold in advance.
 The artist keeps a low profile motivating it with a busy schedule.